peter9825/SkillFinder/README.md

   Allows users to filter candidate records by minimum years of experience and college graduate status.

 - User-Friendly GUI:
-  Offers an interactive interface with options to apply filters and view detailed candidate information in a scrollable text area.
+  Interactive interface with options to apply filters and view detailed candidate information in a scrollable text area.

 - Automated Testing: